Limitations

 The disadvantage is that link-time optimization prunes away essential information about C++ objects so that class instances all of a sudden seem to be variables of a structure type.
 Furthermore, they prune away the info that variables are global, which means that in the VARIABLES debugging pane of the Arduino IDE 2, no variables are displayed.
 Finally, because of aggressive inlining, this technique can provoke stack overflows.

 All these problems disappear when link-time optimization is disabled.
-However, in this case, much more code space is needed.
+However, in this case, much more code space may be needed.

 Breakpoints in interrupt routines